Run RavenDB as an external application

-When you install Ucommerce we will include and run an embedded version of RavenDB to accomidate search and faceted search.
+When you install Ucommerce we will include and run an embedded version of RavenDB to accommodate search and faceted search.
 In more advanced setups where you want to scale your application to run in multiple instances, the embedded version won't do.
-In that case, you need to seperate your ravenDB instance and your site.
-You can have RavenDB running as either an IIS application or a windows service that accepts incomming requests on urls.
+In that case, you need to separate your RavenDB instance and your site.
+You can have RavenDB running as either an IIS application or a Windows service that accepts incoming requests on URLs.

-Our recommendation is to have RavenDB running as a windows service.
+Our recommendation is to have RavenDB running as a Windows service.
 Fortunately deployment of RavenDB is the only thing we need to care about.
-From a techincal point of view we don't have to care if it is running embedded, as an IIS application or a windows service.
+From a technical point of view we don't have to care if it is running embedded, as an IIS application or a Windows service.

-To seperate RavenDB from your website you need to:
+To separate RavenDB from your website you need to:

 Or if you prefer you can deploy it as an IIS application instead

-You're all set and should now be able to sconnect to an external RavenDB instead instead of the default embedded version as provided out of the box.
+You are all set and should now be able to connect to an external RavenDB instead of the default embedded version as provided out of the box.

 To get the Ucommerce RavenDB license you will have to write us at [email protected]